 Human immunodeficiency virus or HIV for short can cause memory problems if the HIV destroys parts of the brain that affect memory.
 Thus resulting in dementia.

 Aids/HIV can affect people of all ages so resulting dementia can also affect people of any age.
 As medication for HIV is becoming more readily available fewer people are suffering from Aids/HIV related dementia.

-Alzheimer’s is the most common cause of medical disease of the brain amongst the different types of dementia, accounting for around two-thirds of all dementia’s that are diagnosed around the world.
-As yet there is no cure for this disease but there is a lot of research into the disease going on at the moment and scientists are better understanding how and why the brain is affected.
+Alzheimer’s is the most common cause of medical disease of the brain.
+Accounting for over half of all of those diagnosed with the different kinds of dementia around the world.
+As yet there is no cure for Alzheimer’s disease.
+There is a lot of research into the disease going on at the moment around the world.
+Scientists are better understanding how and why the brain is affected with this disease.

 The disease is named after the German Psychiatrist Dr. Alois Alzheimer who first discovered the disease in 1907.

 Alzheimer’s disease is thought to affect over 500,000 people in the UK alone.
 With over 5,000,000 people affected in the USA.

 You can find more information here about Alzheimer’s disease.